2083008/GhostChess/README.md

 # Electromagnet

-The electromagnet is controlled using a GPIO enable, connected to the gate of a transistor with 12V DC from the power supply connected to source and the drain connected to ground.
+The electromagnet is controlled using a GPIO on the RASPI, connected to the gate of a N-Channel FET (P36NF06L) with a R10k to GND.
+12V DC from the power supply connected Electromagnet with the other connection to the Drain of the FET and the Source to GND.

 # Sensor matrix: detecting the users move